LucaBon/weakly_semi-supervised_segmentation/README.md

 * "Tree": 0.583
 * "Car": 0.265

-There is overfitting during training but I didn't have time to do other experiments.
+There is over-fitting during training, but I didn't have time to do other experiments.
 Dropout can be added to prevent it.
 The performances on class "Car" are lower since it is less represented.
-To address this problem I weighted more the error on class car in the loss function.
+To address this problem I weighted more the error on class car in the loss function but was not enough.
+A sampling strategy that favours tiles containing cars can be implemented.

 **Task (ii)**
 I haven't implemented the solution.

 The idea is to train first with pixel-level labels as in Task (i).
 Evaluate the output of the log_softmax layer giving as input the N2 dataset.
-The output has size [batch_size, n_classes, 200, 200] with values ranging in [-inf, 0].
+The output has size [batch_size, n_classes, 200, 200] with values ranging in
+[-inf, 0].
 Set a threshold for each class.
 Using the image labels associated, select just the activation maps associated with the classes present in the image and use the threshold to build a mask for that class.
 A criteria should be defined to compose together the masks to obtain a pseudo-pixel-level label for each sample.
 Save the pseudo-pixel-level labels and use them to train the network.
 In the end, refine the result training again on the N1 pixel-level labels for some epoch.

 To reproduce the training run `training_task_2` method in run_training.py script.